 Indeed, because this is so, the Divinity and eternality of consciousness are assured.
 Psychic faculties are the inlets to the ocean of spirit which ebbs and flows within the limitations of organism.
 Each faculty ceases as a faculty when the spirit needs it no longer as an avenue for expression.
-Thus memory becomes an open book, in which the past, present, an future can be read, when the spirit has outgrown the use of it as defined by the need or prejudice of it.
-When one does not believe that it is allied thus to consciousness, when it is limited to the earth plane, when it and its office are made a servant of conscience and consciousness, then wonder not that the full potency and radiance of the all-seeing eye are denied.
+Thus memory becomes an open book, in which the past, present, and future can be read, when the spirit has outgrown the use of it as defined by the need or prejudice of it.
+When one does not believe that he is allied thus to consciousness, when he limits himself to the earth plane, wonder not that the full potency and radiance of the all-seeing eye are denied.